paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/libraries/serial_cmd.md

-# Serial Commands
+# Serial commands

-# Serial Command Overview {#serial-commands}
+# Serial command overview {#serial-commands}
 @ingroup LIBRARIES
-Serial commands are messages sent from the host controller to the nRF5x.
-Most serial commands result in a _CMD RSP_ event, indicating whether the command was successful, and returning any relevant data depending on the command type.
+Serial commands are messages sent from the host controller to the nRF5.
+Most serial commands result in a _CMD RSP_ event, indicating whether the command was successful and returning any relevant data depending on the command type.

 The serial commands are broken into groups:

 - **Device:** HW commands for device operation

-- **Application:** A single opcode made available to the application.
+- **Application:** Single opcode made available to the application

-- **Segmentation And Reassembly:** Segmentation and Reassembly of serial packets, to allow packets larger than the largest serial packet size.
+- **Segmentation And Reassembly:** Segmentation and reassembly of serial packets, to allow packets larger than the largest serial packet size

-- **Configuration:** Configuration of various device parameter, like addresses and radio properties.
+- **Configuration:** Configuration of various device parameter, like addresses and radio properties

-- **Provisioning:** Provisioning specific commands and operations
+- **Provisioning:** Provisioning-specific commands and operations

-- **nRF Open Mesh:** The set of commands used by the nRF Open Mesh.
+- **nRF Open Mesh:** Set of commands used by the nRF Open Mesh

-- **Bluetooth Mesh:** Bluetooth Mesh commands for controlling a device's behavior on the mesh.
+- **Bluetooth Mesh:** Bluetooth Mesh commands for controlling a device's behavior on the mesh

-- **Direct Firmware Upgrade:** Commands controlling the behavior of the Device Firmware Upgrade part of the mesh stack.
+- **Direct Firmware Upgrade:** Commands controlling the behavior of the Device Firmware Update part of the mesh stack

-- **Access Layer:** Commands to interface the access layer on mesh.
+- **Access Layer:** Commands to interface the access layer on mesh

-- **Model Specific:** Commands for initializing and commanding specific models.
+- **Model Specific:** Commands for initializing and commanding specific models

-See the tables below for a list of serial commands available for each command group in the nRF5x Mesh serial interface, and their opcodes.
-Each entry links to their respective "Details" section, where the parameters and effect of each command will be described.
+See the tables below for a list of serial commands available for each command group in the nRF5 mesh serial interface and their opcodes.
+Each entry links to their respective "Details" section, where the parameters and effect of each command are described.

 ## Device Commands {#device-commands}